metio/terraform-provider-git/docs/resources/push.md

 Optional:

-- `known_hosts` (Set of String) The list of known hosts to accept.
+- `known_hosts` (Set of String) The list of known hosts files to accept.
 If none are specified, system defaults will be used.
 - `username` (String) The system username of the user talking to the SSH agent.
 Use an empty string in order to automatically fetch this.